 Subsidy per passenger Action Green Services are ranked green where subsidy per passenger trip is less than the specified level (to be determined) Service is considered good value for money and continues, performance is monitored, contract is proactively managed to continue to identify opportunities for improvement Amber Services are ranked amber where subsidy per passenger is between a specified level (to be determined) Service is placed under review, and remains under review whilst in amber category.
 This involves proactive work with operator to improve patronage or reduce costs, alternatives are examined, journey purpose is understood, services are integrated with other bus services, affected community and users are made aware of status in order to raise awareness and enlist support.
 Red Services are ranked red where subsidy per passenger trip exceeds a specified level (to be determined).
 Action required.
 Services will not be allowed to continue long term at this level of subsidy.
 Actions may include one or combination of; withdrawal of the service, curtailment of the route, reduction in frequency or number of journeys, or integrating it with another route.
-This is after on vehicle checks to confirm passenger numbers, appropriate notice is given to affected users, and alternatives (such as Community Transport) communicated ----- -- --
+This is after on vehicle checks to confirm passenger numbers, appropriate notice is given to affected users, and alternatives (such as Community Transport) communicated

-7.00 Managing the subsidised network
+9.00 Managing the subsidised network

-- 7.01 Financial pressures and increasing demand, means that it is more important than ever to manage the subsidised bus network, to ensure the policy is followed and value for money is achieved.
-Management of the network will include; - Collation of up to date electronic passenger information data on a monthly basis. - -Regular 'on bus' surveys to validate reported passenger levels, and also monitor quality of service and contract compliance. - -Producing subsidy per passenger league tables on a six monthly basis. - -Constantly reviewing subsidised services to determine where better alternatives may exist on commercial services - -Encouraging operators to register to operate subsidised services on a commercial basis, where subsidy per passenger is very low. - -Working with local communities and operators to promote services to encourage greater patronage. - 7.02 Specifically, where services are in the red category, the following actions will be taken.
+- 9.01 Financial pressures and increasing demand, means that it is more important than ever to manage the subsidised bus network, to ensure the Policy is followed and value for money is achieved.
+Management of the network will include:- - Collation of up to date electronic passenger information data

-- All affected journeys will be surveyed in detail to validate patronage levels, evaluate options for passengers and understand journey purpose. - Officers will examine options to reduce costs through curtailment of the service, reductions in frequency, reductions in total number of journeys. - Consultation on options will be undertaken with affected Members and Town and Community Councils. - 90 days notice on final course of action will be issued to passengers and stakeholders - 7.03 In order to allow thorough scrutiny of performance of the network, and actions taken, the following actions will be followed. - Environment Overview and Scrutiny Committee will review service performance tables annually. - Members of that Committee will review actions taken by officers to improve the performance of services.
+- -Regular 'on bus' surveys to validate reported passenger levels, and also monitor quality of service and contract compliance. - -Producing subsidy per passenger league tables. - -Constantly Reviewing subsidised services to determine where better alternatives may exist on commercial services - -Encouraging operators to register to operate subsidised services on a commercial basis, where subsidy per passenger is very low. - -Working with local communities and operators to promote services to encourage greater patronage. - 9.02 Specifically, where services are in the red category, the following actions will be taken:- - All affected journeys will be surveyed in detail to validate patronage levels, evaluate options for passengers and understand journey purpose. - Officers will examine options to reduce costs through curtailment of the service, reductions in frequency and reductions in total number of journeys, exploring alternative transport solutions. - Consultation on options will be undertaken with affected Members and Town and Community Councils. - Giving notice on final course of action to passengers and stakeholders - 9.03 In order to allow thorough scrutiny of performance of the network, and actions taken, the following actions will be followed. - Environment Overview and Scrutiny Committee will review service performance tables annually, including the actions taken by officers to improve the performance of services.

-8.00 Fares on subsidised services
+10.00 Fares on subsidised services

-- 8.01 The Council has no control over fares on commercial services.
+- 10.01 The Council has no control over fares on commercial services.
 However it has the power to set fares on subsidised services.
 Council officers will analyse commercial fare levels on a quarterly basis, and ensure subsidised fare levels on each service are closely aligned.
 This applies for Adult and Child fares.
-Holders of Welsh Concessionary Travel Passes (over 60's and those who qualify as a result of a disability) are afforded free travel within the current All Wales Concessionary Travel Scheme. - 8.02 The Council supports the development of multi modal, go anywhere type ticketing, and will ensure that as these are introduced, they are available for use on Council subsidised services.
+Holders of Welsh Concessionary Travel Passes (over 60's and those who qualify as a result of a disability) are afforded free travel within the current All Wales Concessionary Travel Scheme. - 10.02 The Council supports the development of multi modal, go anywhere type ticketing, and will ensure that as these are introduced, they are available for use on Council subsidised services.